-Your response should be returned to the following email address by enter time and date
+Your response should be returned to the following email address by 12:00 hrs on Tuesday 15th December. alan.henshaw@environment-agency.gov.uk

-Enter email address you wish them to respond to

 Please confirm, by email, receipt of these documents and whether you intend to submit a quote.